The University of Westminster is the Data Controller for the personal information held in our Development and Alumni Relations Office (DARO).

 How we collect information

 University of Westminster students’ details are transferred to DARO once a student successfully completes a course of study with the University, to form the basis of their Alumni record.
-We also hold records on registered non-alumni friends and supporters of the University and where allowed, people we consider to be potential donors to the University.
+We also hold records on registered non-alumni friends and supporters of the University, such as members of University Boards, and where allowed, people we consider to be potential donors to the University.

-Apart from our initial graduate Alumni information, personal information is otherwise obtained by consent when a former student contacts us.
+Apart from our initial graduate Alumni information, personal information is otherwise obtained by consent when a former student contacts us or a member of University staff.
+Alumni may also update their personal information via Westminster Connect, a securely hosted voluntary online portal which alumni can join to network with the University and one another.
 We may also occasionally receive information from Alumni about former classmates or friends.
 We will always check for consent in those instances before using these details for any further direct contact or marketing purposes.